 - Make sure the sprouts are even in size.
 If you've got larger ones you may want to consider cutting them into quarters.
 If you've got smaller ones you may not need to cut them at all.
 Having them all uniform in size will ensure even cooking.

-- Cut the stem, it's quite tough to eat.
-You may notice the outer leaves naturally fall off with the stem, that's ok!
+- Cut the stem, it’s quite tough to eat.
+You may notice the outer leaves naturally fall off with the stem, but that’s okay!

 - Don't overcrowd the air fryer basket.
 There needs to be room for the air to circulate evenly so they don't transfer steam from one to the other causing them not to crisp up.